Whether for travel, business, inclusion, culture, or just plain curiosity, there is a staggering diversity of good reasons to learn Mandarin Chinese.

 Make peace with that now.
 It’s intimidating, yes, but you don’t have to learn them all at once.
 We’ll show you exactly how you can munch your way through, symbol by symbol.

 Once you see past this initial hurdle, Chinese is quite easy to learn!
+(Check out these top Chinese language learning apps to get started!)

 It’s certainly much less challenging than English.
 Its grammar is very straightforward and there are no genders, tenses, or cases to learn.
 And while, yes, there are tones in Mandarin Chinese that you have to learn, even these aren’t that hard once you get into the rhythm of things.